ibrahimsamson/e_commerce/README.md

 # e_commerce
-A simple ecommerce web app build in django with all
+A simple ecommerce web app build in django